How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 What to Do Right Now If You’re Interested

-Given the program’s uncertain status, anyone interested in the Gold Card pathway should take practical steps to position themselves favorably while awaiting further developments.
+Anyone interested in the Gold Card pathway should take practical steps to position themselves for a successful application.

 1. Consult an Immigration Attorney Immediately